 The tag/label has two parts - a microchip that stores and processes the data and an antenna that receives and transmits the radio signal.

 Fun fact: The average passive RFID tag can only store one KB of information!
-This sounds so tiny but it's enough to store sensitive information like your name, credit card details, Social Security number, address, etc.
+This sounds so tiny but it's enough to store sensitive information like your name, credit card details, Social Security number, and address.

 The reader, on the other hand, has a two-way radio transmitter/receiver (known as an interrogator) that sends out a signal to communicate with a nearby tag.
 The tag will then respond with the information written in its storage chip.